AdobeDocs/pass.en/help/authentication/iostvos-sdk-overview.md

 ### Definitions and Usage {#definitions}

-The Adobe Pass authentication entitlement solution revolves around the generation of specific pieces of data (tokens) that Adobe Pass authentication generates upon the successful completion of the authentication and authorization workflows.
+The Adobe Pass Authentication entitlement solution revolves around the generation of specific pieces of data (tokens) that Adobe Pass Authentication generates upon the successful completion of the authentication and authorization workflows.
 These tokens are stored locally on the client's iOS device.